Jaimilit/beyond-the-barbell/README.md

 * Receive confirmation of my actions via messages
 * Be able to make secure payments
 * To view my profile
+* To be able to join a competition and delete it
+* To be able to write a review for a personal trainer, edit, & delete that review
 * To be able to pay via stripe service and receive free shipping if over 50 Euro
 * See link to facebook page in footer
 * To view custom 404 page if there is an error